 Each year the SLAMbassadors competition finds the very best spoken word produced by young poets from the UK aged 12-18.

-To enter the competition, please visit the SLAMbassadors blog.
+To enter the competition, please visit the SLAMbassadors site.

 The competition also involves a targeted workshop programme; using spoken word to engage with young people in challenging circumstances.